Lchc562/improved-rx/README.md

-# improved-rx
+# Improved Deep Learning-Based Rotational-XOR Attacks on Simon32/64 and Simeck32/64
-This repository is for showcasing the source code of the paper "Improved Deep Learning-Based Rotational-XOR1 Attacks on Simon32/64 and Simeck32/642".
+This repository is for showcasing the source code of the paper "Improved Deep Learning-Based Rotational-XOR1 Attacks on Simon32/64 and Simeck32/64".

 # Repository Structure
 This repository contains six folders corresponding to the modules described in the paper: